How does the treatment work?

 Does anyone need to be home?

-No—provided we have access to any fenced areas and domestic animals can be kept indoors our clients are not required to be home.
-You will receive notification via email 24- 48 hours prior to each scheduled appointment (unless otherwise requested).
-After each service the technician will leave a courtesy card indicating the date and time services were completed
+No—provided we have access to any fenced areas and domestic animals are kept indoors our clients are not required to be home.
+You will receive notification via email 24 to 48 hours prior to each scheduled appointment (unless otherwise requested).
+After each service the technician will leave a courtesy card indicating the date and time services were completed.

 How often does my property need service?